-You may be familiar with plastic bag warnings appearing on internal packaging, even the wording that usually goes with it, but do you know how to specify this to your supply chain?
+You may be familiar with a plastic bag suffocation warning appearing on internal packaging, even the wording that usually goes with it, but do you know how to specify this to your supply chain?

 This guide gives you the recommendations to send to your supply chain (or use yourself).